nitishkumar1407/Audio-Language-Model/README.md

 **Audio Language Model (ALM)** is an advanced AI-powered system designed to **understand, analyze, and reason over audio conversations**.
-It integrates **speech recognition, speaker diarization, audio event detection, emotion/paralinguistic analysis and contextual reasoning**  into a unified pipeline for intelligent audio understanding.
+A multimodal AI pipeline integrating OpenAI Whisper (ASR),Pydub and FFmpeg for audio preprocessing, and Transformer-based NLP for transcript analysis, summarization, and contextual audio understanding.

 The system provides an **interactive dashboard** where users can upload audio files, visualize waveforms, generate transcriptions, analyze speakers, and ask questions about the audio content.